Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

 You may have been putting your bra on wrong your entire life!

-Lean forward and hold your bra under your breast to drop into your cup become fastening it.
+Lean forward and hold your bra under your breast to drop into your cup before fastening it.
 This gets the bra correctly positioned from the root of your breast.
-Then shape each breast into each cup to sit in the correct position.
+Then shape each breast into each cup to sit in the correct position - as mentioned above with the 'scoop and swoop method'.

 Then adjust the straps individually.
-Some people have different height of shoulders so they may not need to be adjusted the same.
+Lots of people have different height of shoulders so they may not need to be adjusted the same or sit in the same position.
 The perfect position is when you can just put two fingers under the strap when adjusted.